ibm-cloud-docs/cephaas/create-clusters.md

 - Your deployment shows available compute, storage, and optional GPU capacity.
 - Your Satellite location and IBM Fusion as a service control plane are already set up.

-## How cluster creation works
+## Understanding Fusion vs ROKS responsibilities
-{: #how-cluster-creation-works}
+{: #fusion-vs-roks}

-When you create a cluster in IBM Fusion as a service, the cluster is created as a Red Hat OpenShift on IBM Cloud cluster on Satellite in your IBM Cloud account.
+IBM Fusion as a service and Red Hat OpenShift on IBM Cloud (ROKS) have distinct responsibilities for cluster management:

+### IBM Fusion as a service UI capabilities
+{: #fusion-capabilities}

+The IBM Fusion as a service UI provides the following capabilities:

+- View clusters and monitor resource usage (CPU, GPU, storage)
+- Enable Fusion services for clusters (storage, backup, and restore)
+- Manage storage quotas (default and per-cluster)
+- Monitor cluster health and status

+### ROKS capabilities
+{: #roks-capabilities}

+Red Hat OpenShift on IBM Cloud (ROKS) provides the following capabilities:

+- Create, update, and delete clusters
+- Configure compute resources (worker nodes, workloads)
+- Manage cluster-level operations
+- Configure cluster settings and policies

+Only users with Administrator or Editor roles in IBM Cloud IAM can create clusters through ROKS.
+{: note}

+### Managed components
+{: #managed-components}

 IBM Fusion as a service and IBM Cloud manage the following components: